Carsten Höller, Stockholm Slides, 2025 Photo: My Matson/Moderna Museet

 Carsten Höller was born 1961 in Belgium to German parents.
 He has lived in Sweden for the past 25 years, and more recently also in Ghana and in Italy.
 He is known for creating participatory artworks that blur the boundary between scientific experiment and sensory play.
 He describes his works as “influential environments” – installations that evoke specific states of mind such as exhilaration, disorientation, doubt, joy and fear.

-- To take a slide you need to be at least 6 years old and 1.3 metres tall.
+To use the slide sculpture you need to be at least 6 years old and 1.3 metres tall.

-- Leave your loose items and bags before you take a slide.
+Leave your loose items and bags before sliding.
 Lockers are available inside the museum on floors 1 and 4.

-- Do not take a slide under the influence of alcohol.
+Do not slide under the influence of alcohol.

 Opening hours: Tuesday–Sunday 13.00–17.00